From Chateau Marmont to Grotto Baths: How Darryl Gibson Coined The Title "Director of Culture" featured image

 How His Work Has Influenced Grotto Miami

 "Everything I've learned about what makes a space successful is in this project.
-The mix of people is key, we're building a membership community that already has artists, athletes, people in wellness and hospitality, small business owners.
+The mix of people is key: we're building a membership community that already has artists, athletes, people in wellness and hospitality, small business owners.
 I learned a long time ago that the room only comes alive when the right people are in it together.
 The music is the same story, we're going to program the space with local DJs and give them the opportunity to play the music from their collections that isn't made for nightclubs.
-At Chateau Marmont I coined the title Director of Culture because the culture was the main driver.
-At Grotto it still is."
+Just like at Chateau Marmont and Bungalow 8, culture is the driver"

 "There are no spas in our moodboard.
 We pulled from Brazilian Bossa Nova album covers, obscure 70s magazines, and the Venetian modernist architect, Carlo Scarpa.
 We worked with artist Emmett Moore, who is a Miami-native, to design the entrance wall.
 South Florida-based artist Papou is painting a large scale work for our lobby.
 We wanted people who live here to feel like this place was made for them.
 Because it was."